MicrosoftDocs/windows-powershell-docs/docset/windows/smbshare/New-SmbMapping.md

 ```

 ### -UseWriteThrough
-This features was added in Windows Server 2019 and Windows 10 version 1809.
+This feature was added in Windows Server 2019 and Windows 10 version 1809.
 This parameter ensures that writes are completed prior to the write operation returning as completed.
 For more information, see [Features added in Windows Server 2019 and Windows 10, version 1809](https://docs.microsoft.com/windows-server/storage/file-server/file-server-smb-overview#features-added-in-windows-server-2019-and-windows-10-version-1809).

 ```yaml